The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-8-backend/6-join-sql-queries.md

 </details>

-## Entity Relation Diagrams & Many To Many Relationships
+## Entity Relation Diagrams and Many To Many Relationships

 We can illustrate the relationships between tables with an **entity relation diagram (ERD)**: